Frequently Asked Questions (FAQ)

 I already had community rehab services, is this not the same?

 Our service does not take the place of other community services.
-We help you if you have finished stroke rehab but still need help, or if you cannot access a certain service.

 Am I eligible?